Pamela McCormick, Founder & Director

 Zakiya began her career behind the scenes on prime-time TV shows.
 Often working with young people in this capacity, she moved to the charity Fixers, where she produced features about young people across the UK for ITV News, regularly setting up base anywhere from schools and youth centres to hospitals and prisons.
 Kiya recently joined the Urban Development ranks, where she is Project Coordinator and works closely with schools, colleges and universities to raise awareness of the opportunities UD offers.

-An accredited Chartered Institute of Marketing graduate, with experience in Vodafone UK’s social media department, Kofi has a heavy events and A&R background and DJs.
+An accredited Chartered Institute of Marketing graduate, with experience in Vodafone UK’s social media department, Kofi has a background in events and A&R. He still finds time to DJ internationally as DJ Funkz.
 Previously working with PRS Foundation, offering development deals to emerging artists, Kofi is perfectly placed to work on UD Music, offering digital distribution and seeking major label deals for new talent.
-He also manages the UD Creatives and UD Studio.

 Known to many as Hyperfrank, Laura has been at the forefront of UK grime journalism for the last decade.
 Her blog has notched up millions of hits, and seen her move onto create features with BBC Radio 1Xtra, freelance for i-D, The Guardian and Complex UK.
-She\'s interviewed everyone from Wiley, Skepta and JME to Novelist, Joey Bada$$ and Bun B. She has collaborated with the Roundhouse, and just this year created a Dizzee Rascal Change.Org campaign to generate publicity for a highly anticipated ‘Boy In The Corner’ gig from Rascal himself.
-Laura enjoys working with young creatives, she began working with Urban Development as a UD Media Team Mentor and now is our Website Editor.
+She's interviewed everyone from Wiley, Skepta and JME to Novelist, Joey Bada$$ and Bun B. She has collaborated with the Roundhouse, and last year created a Dizzee Rascal Change.Org campaign to generate publicity for a highly anticipated ‘Boy In The Corner’ gig from Rascal himself.
+While mentoring young creatives as a UD Media Team Mentor, she joined the team officially and now is our Social and Content Manager.